akaymaram/hadith_analysis/README.md

 generates the first 25 manabeh from the manabeh list.
 Example:
 python3 manabeh_generator.py manabeh.csv
-generates manabeh.csv in the same directory of this script with the containing the 25 manabeh 2.
+generates manabeh.csv in the outputs directory containing the 25 manabeh

+2.
 Running the inoor_webdriver.py with the total_num_pages, items_per_page, output_file_name, book_ID
 commandline arguments, generates a txt file with the provided output_file_name in the outputs